emranxec/MyLearning/README.md

 }
 ```
 ----
-##  what is states of hibernate attribute?
+## Q. what is states of hibernate attribute?
 #### transient
 − A new instance of a persistent class, which is not associated with a Session and has no representation in the database and no identifier value is considered transient by Hibernate.